 After the breakdown of a relationship, issues may arise in respect of the payment of child support.
 In most cases, a person can make an application for an assessment directly to the Child Support Agency.

 An application may also be made to the Child Support Agency to seek to vary the child support assessment.
-Disputes as to an administrative assessment of child support will usually be determined by the Social Security Appeals Tribunal.
+Disputes as to an administrative assessment of child support will usually be determined by the Administrative Appeals Tribunal.

-In some circumstances, child support matters may also be heard by the Family Court of Western Australia.
+In some circumstances, the Family Court of Western Australia may also hear child support matters.

 Many parents also choose to reach an agreement in respect of child support.
 An agreement may provide more flexibility with the amount payable by way of child support and the frequency of the payment.
 There are two types of Child Support Agreements – a Limited Child Support Agreement and a Binding Child Support Agreement.